Managing Relocation Depression

 5. Give yourself time

 Try to give yourself time to adjust to your new situation.
 Symptoms of relocation depression may lessen over time as you learn more about your neighborhood, home, and new city.
-It’s okay to spend more time at home or focus more on self-care while feeling down in the first few months after moving.
-It can be a significant transition, and your body may require time to rest and recover.
+It’s okay to spend more time at home or focus more on self-care if you experience symptoms of depression in the first few months after moving.
+It can be a significant transition, and your mind and body may require time to rest and recover.

 6. Make new friends